NEW DATE FOR THE SYMPOSIUM BELOW

-This online symposium tries to bring together the scholars with such concerns, from various fields, like: (archaeo)astronomy, anthropology, ethnology, archaeology, sociology, history etc., each of them having its own approach and results.
-In fact, even if it might sound not too convincing to some scholars, we believe that, altogether, due to our debates, we will be able to reach interesting conclusions and find new pathways, both for future studies and fruitful collaborations, not only between institutions, but also between scientists.
+This hybrid symposium tries to bring together the scholars with such concerns, from various fields, like (archaeo)astronomy, anthropology, ethnology, archaeology, sociology, history, etc., each of them having its own approach and results.
+In fact, even if it might sound not too convincing to some scholars, we believe that, altogether, due to our debates, we will be able to reach interesting conclusions and find new pathways, both for future studies and fruitful collaborations, not only between institutions but also between scientists.

 The mentioned symposium is being organized by the Romanian Society for Cultural Astronomy and by the “Vasile Pârvan” Institute of Archaeology, of the Romanian Academy.